 Harkness Training

-The April 5-6 LRCA Harkness Training will focus on the “why” and “how” of teaching by way of discussion.
-Different from past LRCA summer trainings, the April conference will incorporate classroom observations in multiple disciplines in grades 8-12 giving conference participants a front row seat.
+This school year, LRCA Harkness Training will focus on the “why” and “how” of teaching by way of discussion.
+There will be two different trainings during the school year: November 6-7, 2023 and March 11-12, 2024, Different from past LRCA summer trainings, the conference will incorporate classroom observations in multiple disciplines in grades 8-12 giving conference participants a front row seat.
 Since school will be in session, we will have limited space (20 slots), so register early!

 Participants will learn about designing, facilitating and launching Harkness discussions in the context of upper school classrooms in a Christian school setting.
 This training will include breakout sessions on topics such as pre-Harkness planning, post-Harkness reflection, troubleshooting, and the intersection of Biblical Worldview and Harkness.
 This conference is particularly helpful for Christian middle and upper school educators interested in discussion-based, student-centered learning.